netdata/netdata/README.md

 - **Stunning bootstrap dashboards**, out of the box (theme-able: dark, light)
 - **Blazingly fast** and **super efficient**, mostly written in C (for default installations, expect just 2% of a single core CPU usage and a few MB of RAM)
 - **Zero configuration** - you just install it and it auto-detects everything
-- **Zero dependencies**, it is its own web server for its static web files and its web API
+- **Zero dependencies**, it is even its own web server for its static web files and its web API
 - **Zero maintenance**, you just run it, it does the rest
 - **Custom dashboards** that can be built using simple HTML (no javascript necessary)
 - **Extensible**, you can monitor anything you can get a metric for, using its Plugin API (anything can be a netdata plugin - from BASH to python and node.js, so you can easily monitor any application, any API)